rexshijaku/resurrector-py/readme.md

 - Automatic decompression

 #### Good to know
-Depending on your MySql instance settings (such as user permissions or global variable specifications) you may need to deal with input parameters of the Ressurector (see below).
+Depending on your MySQL instance settings (such as user permissions or global variable specifications) you may need to deal with input parameters of the Ressurector (see below).

 #### Parameters